Zhu Zaizhen: Biography

-In 1565, Zhu Zaizhen died of illness.
-Upon receiving this news, the Jiajing Emperor said to his Senior Grand Secretary Xu Jie, "This son always hoped to become heir (Taizi), and now he is gone".
+On 9 February 1565, Zhu Zaizhen died of illness.
+Upon receiving this news, the Jiajing Emperor said to Grand Secretary Xu Jie, "This son had long sought to supplant the heir apparent; now he is dead".
 Zhu Zaizhen had no children and was buried in the Western Hills of Beijing.
-As per the Emperor's orders, all of his concubines were required to return to the capital and reside in Prince of Jing's former residence.
+As per the Emperor's orders, all of his concubines were required to return to the capital and reside in the prince's former residence.
 Additionally, his princedom was abolished.
+Two years later, in 1567, his brother Zhu Zaiji succeeded their father as the Longqing Emperor.